metallicatony/SimpleService/README.md

 1) How to build and deploy a cloud-native app in Pivotal Cloud Foundry (PaaS)
 2) How to host a custom service (oracle) in Amazon AWS Cloud (IaaS)
 3) How to create a CUPS service in PCF and deliver service credentials
-4) How to make a PCF app to talk to AWS hosted service
+4) How to make a PCF app to integrate with AWS hosted service

 ### Step 1